Sanaa: Ancient period

-Appropriately enough for a town whose name means "well-fortified", Sanaa appears to have been an important military center under the Sabaeans.
+Sanaa appears to have been an important military centre under the Sabaeans.
 They used it as a base for their expeditions against the kingdom of Himyar further south, and several inscriptions "announce a triumphant return to Sanaa from the wars."
 Sanaa is referred to in these inscriptions both as a town (hgr) and as a maram (mrm), which, according to A. F. L. Beeston, indicates "a place to which access is prohibited or restricted, no matter whether for religious or for other reasons".
 The Sabaean inscriptions also mention the Ghumdan Palace by name.

-When King Yousef Athar (or Dhu Nuwas), the last of the Himyarite kings, was in power, Sanaʽa was also the capital of the Axumite viceroys.
+When King Yousef Athar (or Dhu Nuwas), the last of the Himyarite kings, was in power, Sanaa was also the capital of the Axumite viceroys.
 Later tradition also holds that the Abyssinian conqueror Abrahah built a Christian church in Sanaa.

 According to Islamic sources, Sanaa was founded at the base of the mountains of Jabal Nuqum by Shem, the son of Noah, after the latter's death.
 The 10th-century Arab historian al-Hamdani wrote that Sanaa's ancient name was Azāl, which is not recorded in any contemporary Sabaean inscriptions.
 The name Azāl has been connected to Uzal, a son of Qahtan, a great-grandson of Shem, in the biblical accounts of the Book of Genesis.

 Al-Hamdani wrote that Sanaa was walled by the Sabaeans under their ruler Sha'r Awtar, who also arguably built the Ghumdan Palace in the city.
 Because of its location, Sanaa has served as an urban hub for the surrounding tribes of the region and as a nucleus of regional trade in southern Arabia.
 It was positioned at the crossroad of two major ancient trade routes linking Ma'rib in the east to the Red Sea in the west.